Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 5: Second Rise (Proofing)

 • Let the dough rise for 30 minutes to 1 hour, or until it’s visibly puffy and no longer feels dense.
-It doesn’t need to double in size—just look for expansion and softness.
+It doesn’t need to double in size.
+While the dough proofs, preheat your oven to 450 F (232 C).

-Pro tip: Want better shape and structure?
-Proof the dough in a cloth-lined, 8-inch bowl or banneton instead of directly in the Dutch oven.
-This will contain the dough and hold its shape properly during the second rise.
+Tip: Want better shape and structure?
+Proof the dough in a floured, cloth-lined, 8-inch bowl or banneton instead of directly in the Dutch oven.
+This will contain the dough and hold its shape without spreading.
+Bread flour or rice flour is fine for dusting.

 Step 6: Score The Dough

-• Right before baking, make a shallow slash down the center of the dough, about 2–3 inches long.
-This helps the steam to escape and allows the bread to expand or “bloom” in the oven.
+• Right before the dough goes into the oven, make a shallow slash down the center of the dough, about 2-3 inches long.
+Use a small serrated knife, sharp knife or bread lame.
+This lets the steam escape, and allows the bread to “bloom” or expand in the oven.

 Sourdough bread in the oven

-Pro tip: During the last 10 minutes of baking, crack open the oven door to let moisture escape.
+Tip: During the last 10 minutes of baking, crack open the oven door to let the moisture out.
 This creates a crispier crust.
-Alternatively, remove the bread from the pot and bake directly on the oven rack.
-The latter yields the crispiest finish.
+Or, remove the bread from the hot Dutch oven and bake directly on the oven rack.
+The latter creates the crispiest finish.

 Sourdough bread (sliced) on a wooden surface